 We chose to adventure out on our own, but had we wanted some expert guidance, an Adventure Coach would have gone with us.
 We could have even requested a picnic lunch from Meridian.

 I had the pleasure of touring the Tidelpools Spa and meeting their Certified Personal Trainer.
 Whether it is Yoga or a one on one fitness session, you’ll find relaxation and exercise available to you.

-The fitness center, classes and hot tub are available to Headlands guests and cottage owners.
-For local visitors receiving a spa treatment, complimentary access to the fitness center and hot tub is included the day of visit.
+The fitness center, classes, and hot tub are available to Headlands guests and cottage owners.
+For local visitors receiving a spa treatment, complimentary access to the fitness center and hot tub is included the day of your visit.

 The large hot tub overlooks The Pelican Brew Pub and beach.
 There is seating and a fire table to keep you warm.
 You can even order a glass of wine and just enjoy the view.